kaiorosa1/100-days-of-code/r1-log.md

 I've worked more on Rodrigo's portfolio.
 Worked on some React challenges on FCC.
 I've leared about how to pass function as props and how can we update properties in the state.

+### R1D76

+I've worked on some React challenges on FCC.
+I've learned about lifecycles and how to use css inline styles within React.
+Worked on Rodrigo's portfolio.